Guide to Understanding Canadian Culture

 Some Introductory Facts About Canada

-Canada is located in the continent North America, sharing a border with the USA.
-Borrowed from one of Canada’s indigenous languages, the country's name means ‘village’ or ‘settlement’, and that of its Capital city, Ottawa's means ‘to trade’.
+Canada is located in the continent of North America, sharing a border with the USA.
+Borrowed from one of Canada’s indigenous languages, the country's name means ‘village’ or ‘settlement’, and that of its Capital city, Ottawa means ‘to trade’.
 Canada's flag is a white square featuring a red maple leaf, a symbol quintessential of the country.
 With a population of over 37 million people, Canada is a federal parliamentary democracy and also a part of the Commonwealth of Nations, which means that although it is a self-governing country, no longer a colony of Britain, England's Queen is still the symbolic figurehead of the country.
 Canada was also once a French colony, later conquered by the British, so it has a dual colonial heritage that influences its culture today.

 Linguistic and Ethnic Diversity in Canada